patui/Nosub/README.md

 ---
 - The Software is Developed with C++
-- Dependent Third Party Libraries:
+- Third Party Libraries Dependent:
 ---

 - QT 		      A Cross Platform C + + GUI Library；